 As I continued towards Sally, I thought for sure she was dead.
 The sinking feeling I had in my stomach got worse as I approached the bird.
 How would I tell my daughter that the chicken she loved so much was dead?
 Should I tell her to go back into the house as I clean up the mess and dispose of the body?
 Should I let her hold Sally one last time to say goodbye, and if she wants to hold her one last time to say goodbye, how will she react if Sally is badly mauled?

 Anxiety was setting in as I came up on the lump of feathers.
 To my relief, Sally turned her head and looked at me.
 She was alive but still lying still.
 I bent down and gently picked her up.
-She didn’t struggle, attempt to get away or move much at all.
+She didn’t struggle, attempt to get away, or move much at all.
 The anxiety rushed back as I picked her up.
 Now, what am I going to do?
 What if Sally is suffering and on the edge of death?
 The humane thing would be to kill her to stop the suffering.
 I`m not a chicken farmer.
 These are our pets; how do you humanely put down a chicken?
 How do I tell my kids why I had to kill Sally?
-I looked up at the house, and Brynn is now crying even more historically, seeing me hold a motionless bird.
+I looked up at the house, and Brynn was now crying even more historically, seeing me hold a motionless bird.
 I called up to her, saying she was alive and okay, not really knowing if she was okay or not, but in the heat of the moment, I wanted to comfort my daughter.

 I headed up to the house carrying Sally in my arms.
 This was the longest walk ever, as Sally was still not moving much more than her head, dreading the thought that I may have to tell Brynn we will have to put Sally down.
 I reached the door and proceeded to lay Sally on the patio so I could inspect the damage.
 To my relief, Sally stood right back up as if everything was okay.
 Rosy and Sally had lost a bunch of feathers and had torn skin, but most of the wounds seemed superficial.
 I think Sally didn’t try to run from me because she was in shock or playing dead.
-The most concerning injury was with Rosy, she was sneezing a lot as if she had fluid in her lungs.
+The most concerning injury was with Rosy.
+She was sneezing a lot, as if she had fluid in her lungs.
 I wondered if she had a punctured lung.
 We made sure to give them some scratch and water before locking them up in the coop for the night.
 All night I was hoping that my assessment of their injuries where correct and that they would survive the night.
 I was still worried about Rosie’s sneezing, wondering if she had a punctured lung.

 In the morning, I made sure I was the first one to the coop to check on the chickens.
 I wanted to prepare myself to tell the kids if any of their chickens didn’t make it through the night.
 I was relieved to find all of them happily clucking about, ready for some fresh scratch to start the morning out right.

 After surviving that event, we are much more careful when letting our chickens out to forage.
 Unfortunately, this means less free time foraging for bugs and other tasty tidbits.
-However, we still love to garden and spend time outdoors, so we let them out to free range when we are outside.
+However, we still love to garden and spend time outdoors, so we let them out to the free range when we are outside.

 My next backyard project will be to build a more extensive run, so when we are not able to let them roam freely, they will have a large protected space to hang out in.